Skip to main content

 What kind of paint do you use on wood furniture?

-Satin or semigloss paint is the best for wood furniture since they’re easier to clean and hide imperfections better.
+Satin or semigloss paint is the best for wood furniture since it’s easier to clean and hide imperfections better.
 Experts also recommend using either latex or oil-based paint and picking a primer of the same kind.
 Both varieties are available in thousands of colors, and the finishes are extremely durable.
 This means the finished product will hold up to the heavy use and wear and tear, a feature that is especially important for pieces like dining tables or desks.
-If you have any concerns, ask your local hardware store and they’ll help you pick out the perfect type.
+If you have any concerns, ask your local hardware store, and they’ll help you pick out the perfect type.

 Once the piece has been sanded, cleaned, and dried, you’re ready to prime.
 Before you begin, remove all the hardware and lay drop cloths on the floor to protect it from any paint drips or splatter.
 Be sure to paint in a well-ventilated room, and wear any necessary personal protective equipment, like gloves and an N-95 mask.